HHS mandate changes appear to ease religious freedom assault; U.S. bishops studying modifications

 The changes announced today in a press release and fact sheet eliminate the first three criteria, thereby apparently exempting Catholic dioceses, hospitals, schools, universities, colleges, Charities, and social service programs.

 The modifications also state that employees of the exempt religious organizations would be offered contraceptive coverage through a third party at no cost to the employee or the organizations.
-An eligible organization — whether it is group insured or self-insured (serves as the insurer) — "would have no role in contracting, arranging, paying, or referring for this separate contraceptive coverage."
+An eligible organization — whether it is group insured or self-insured (serves as the insurer) — "does not have to contract, arrange, pay or refer for contraceptive coverage."

 Most Catholic institutions are self-insured.

-The proposed regulations were filed this morning with the Office of the Federal Register and can be viewed here.
+The proposed regulations were filed this morning with the Office of the Federal Register.
 Public comments on the proposal will be accepted by the federal government through April 8, 2013.